ckan/ckan/doc/maintaining/data-viewer.rst

 If you want to add another view type to this list, edit this file by sending a pull request on GitHub.

+New plugins to render custom view types can be implemented using the :py:class:`~ckan.plugins.interfaces.IResourceView` interface.

-.. todo:: Link to the documentation for writing view plugins
+.. todo:: Link to a proper tutorial for writing custom views

 .. _Recline: https://github.com/okfn/recline/